nemesisdb/nemesisdb/docs/docs/home/run.md

 NemesisDB v0.3.4 starting
 Registering signals
 Reading config
-kv::save::path is not a directory or does not exist
+session::save::path is not a directory or does not exist
 ```